 There is, in its length, a great yearning in an endurance race.
 So much has been invested in preparation, so much has been placed on the line and now been run out to this forefront position until we are faced with that one never-ending question, now what?

-Therein lies the measure of that which must be endured.
-Therein lies the measure of ourselves.
+Therein lies the measure of that which must be endured, the measure of any who seek a runner’s explication.
+Therein, truly, lies the measure of me.

 Run on.
 Be well.
 Stay safe.